Celebrity Big Brother: Who is out and who is at risk of eviction?

 Since November 20, a lot of TV personalities are coming to “Celebrity Big Brother” 2023 on Sat.1 and competing to win €100,000.
 In addition to sophisticated games, and foregoing the luxury of noisy rooms, VIPs also have to rely on the good will of onlookers.
-Starting Saturday, November 25, the first celebrities will be evicted from the show.
-There have already been voluntary withdrawals.
-Who is currently on the nominations list?
+On Saturday, November 25, the A-lister had to pack her bags.
+Who is out and which celebrities are at risk of eviction?
+AZ provides an overview.

 Celebrity Big Brother 2022 nominees: who’s there?